GLBRC/iNovo/README.md

 HOW TO BUILD A MODEL

-There are three possible model builds provide here allowing alternative aromatic demethylation pathways.
-Each model is built using a file of compound IDs and a file of reaction IDs.
-The compound IDs file is the same for all three models, “Model_builds/Input_files/minimal_compounds_2021-10-07.csv”.
-The reaction IDs are different for each build and are described below.
-To build a model, edit the input and output file paths in “Code/build_model.py”, then run this file.
-It will output the model object in “Model_builds/Models”.
+Go to the folder Model_builds/.
+Inside you'll find a Python script, build_iNovo.py.
+You'll need Python 3 installed as well as the packages cobra, ast, and pandas - another package, logging, is optional but helps with error reporting.
+This script takes three arguments in this order:
+1. the path to the file of compound IDs
+2. the path to the file of reaction IDs
+3. the output path of the resulting model (do not specify a file extension)

+For example:
+> python build_iNovo.py Input_files/minimal_compounds_2022-03-03.csv Input_files/minimal_reactions_2022-02-11.txt Model_builds/iNovo_base_2022

+This will write model in both XML (SBML) format and JSON format.
+The XML file is used in our scripts and is the more common format.
+The JSON format is helpful for plotting fluxes in Escher.

+The input files and models used in this paper are included in Model_builds/.
+If you would like to modify iNovo479, you can edit the provided input files and use build_iNovo.py to make a new model version.

 HOW TO USE THE MODEL